| | | | | | | |

 Who knew that the humble bottle gourd could be transformed into a culinary delight this mouthwatering?

-I first ate lauki kofta many years ago and fell in love with the traditional, authentic taste, robust spicing, and cozy, homelike recipe.
+I first ate lauki kofta many years ago and fell in love with the traditional, authentic taste, robust spicing, and cosy, homelike recipe.
 However, it’s so hard to find bottle gourds in the U.K. that as time passed, I forgot about the dish.
 All that would change when I headed to a local Indian vegan restaurant and spotted lauki kofta on the menu — While I’d usually opt for the rich and spicy bharli vangi, this day was destined for lauki kofta.
 As unassuming as it looked, the kofta was melt-in-the-mouth soft, while the curry felt warming and inviting — almost as if Mum had made it.

-When I reached home that day, I vowed to hunt down some bottle gourds and recreate the magic in my own kitchen.
+When I reached home that day, I vowed to hunt down some bottle gourds and recreate the magic in my kitchen.
 The result was this recipe: Vegan lauki kofta.
 It’s got minimal spicing, and it’s incredibly easy for beginner cooks, yet it does the job.
 And by that, I mean it gets everyone salivating and wanting a second portion.
-Especially when it’s served alongside by fluffy garlic naan or with some moreish crispy papad.
+Especially when it’s served alongside fluffy garlic naan or with some moreish crispy papad.
 Let’s get started, shall we?

 Is Lauki Kofta Vegan, Gluten-Free, Nut-Free, and Soy-Free?